 Wade scores 31, Bulls blow big lead but hold off Kings

 Chicago Bulls guard Dwyane Wade, left, drives against Sacramento Kings center Kosta Koufos during the first half of an NBA basketball game Monday, Feb.
 6, 2017, in Sacramento, Calif.
-Chicago Bulls guard Dwyane Wade, right, tries to steal the ball from Sacramento Kings guard Ty Lawson during the first half of an NBA basketball game, Monday, Feb.
+Chicago Bulls guard Dwyane Wade, left, drives against Sacramento Kings center Kosta Koufos during the first half of an NBA basketball game Monday, Feb.
 6, 2017, in Sacramento, Calif.

 Add your comments below